 Please make temporary housing arrangements prior to your arrival in Buffalo.
 It is not a good idea to arrive on campus with lots of luggage and no place to spend the night, as it is very difficult to find housing in one day.

 You can also contact international student clubs that provide assistance to new students.

 Buffalo has four seasons, so you should be prepared for all types of weather (but remember, snow is fun and beautiful!).
 In winter, heavy jackets, warm hats, scarves, gloves and snow boots are necessary.
 During autumn and spring days, you will need a raincoat or lightweight coat or jacket.
 In the summer, shorts and T-shirts are adequate.
 Comfortable walking shoes are recommended for any season.

 Unless good quality winter clothing is available in your country, you should purchase it after you arrive in Buffalo.
 You will find a large selection of winter clothes available at different price levels.

-You must have the university's permission if you think you will arrive late for Orientation or after classes begin.
+You must have the university's permission if you think you will arrive late for the Welcome Series or after classes begin.

 Undergraduate students: Your UB I-20 will be issued after you are accepted and your tuition deposit has been paid (unless the deposit was not required).